Movie Review: James Bond – Quantum of Solace

 The movie opens with a riveting car chase along Lake Garda which then moves to the ancient and renowned marble quarries of Carrera (where the single block of stone from which Michelangelo’s “David” came.)
 Are the two locations close?
 No, but this is Bond!
-The location them moves to the medieval Tuscan town of Siena.
-The action parallels the traditional horse race, the Palio, which takes place only twice a year, during the summer.
+The location then moves to the medieval Tuscan town of Siena.
+The action parallels the traditional horse race, the Palio, which takes place only twice a year during the summer.
 Bond then races across the beautiful terra cotta tile roofs of the city.

 We’re told that we’re next taken to “Port Au Prince, Haiti” though it was filmed on both coasts of Panama.
 But upgrades his shabby hotel to the Old Union House.

 We jet to Europe to take in the Puccini opera Tosca at the modernistic lake-side Bregenz Festival House on the western border of Austria.
 Opera is not something we often see 007 doing — at least not since Vienna in “The Living Daylights”, and he doesn’t stay until the end.

 Though there is some shooting at the Pinewood Studios, one external in London is at the Barbican Center.